Intercontinental de Aviación Flight 256

-Intercontinental de Aviación Flight 256 (RS256/ICT256) was a scheduled flight from El Dorado International Airport, Bogotá, on a service to Rafael Núñez International Airport, Cartagena, and San Andrés.
-On 11 January 1995, the McDonnell Douglas DC-9-14 operating the flight crashed during its approach to Cartagena Airport, killing all but one of the 52 people on board.
+Intercontinental de Aviación Flight 256 was a scheduled flight from El Dorado International Airport, Bogotá, on a service to Rafael Núñez International Airport, Cartagena, and San Andrés.
+On 11 January 1995, the McDonnell Douglas DC-9-14 operating the flight flew into the ground during its approach to Cartagena Airport, killing all but one of the 52 people on board.
 The sole survivor was a nine-year old girl who sustained minor injuries.

 Aircraft and crew

-The aircraft involved was a McDonnell Douglas DC-9-14 (serial number 45742, manufacturing serial number 26) that had its maiden flight on 15 February 1966 and was initially registered as N8901E.
-The aircraft was initially powered by two Pratt & Whitney JT8D-7A engines, which developed 12,600 pounds of thrust.
-The plane was delivered to Eastern Air Lines on 26 April the same year.
-On 27 April 1970, the aircraft was leased to Delta Air Lines, and was returned to Eastern on 23 April 1971.
-On May 31, 1979, the aircraft was transferred to Texas International Airlines, which merged into Continental Airlines in 1982.
-On 31 October the same year, Continental Airlines named the aircraft City of Mexico City.
-Also in the latter the engines were upgraded, which were modified to the model JT8D-7B.
-Also, the configuration of the cabin of the aircraft was changed to 83 seats (8 first-class seats and 75 economy-class seats).
-The aircraft remained registered as N8901E.
+The aircraft involved was a McDonnell Douglas DC-9-14 that had its maiden flight on 15 February 1966.
 On 29 April 1993, the aircraft was transferred to Intercontinental de Aviación, where the aircraft was re-registered as HK-3839X.
 The aircraft was almost 29 years old and had 65,084 flight hours and 69,716 take-off and landing cycles at the time of the crash.

 The captain of flight 256 was Andrés Patacón (39), and the first officer was Luis Ríos (36).
 In the cabin there were three flight attendants: Claudia Duarte, Dalia Mora and Zaida Tarazona.
 On board were 47 passengers, all of whom were Colombians.